learn-co-students/playlister-sinatra-v-000/README.md

 3. A Song can belong to ONE Artist and multiple genres
 4. There will be a join table needed somewhere here

-I should be able to visit the following routes:
+You should be able to visit the following routes:

 1. `/songs`
   * This should present me with a list of all songs in the libaray.